tynopet/homework/homework-89/wb_p32.md

         6 - b

 2.
     - I love my digital camera.
-It was more expensive my last one, but the pictures are much better quality and it's easier to use.
+It was more expensive then my last one, but the pictures are much better quality and it's easier to use.
     - But it's much bigger.
 Isn't it heavier to carry around with you?
     - Actually, it was one of the lightest models in the shop.
 Although you can get smaller and cheaper cameras, they're not as good as this one.